whitelizard/json-transformer/README.md

 });
 ```

-Lets now look at some more possibilities in an extended example:
+Lets look at a possibility of handling variables (both preset and dynamic) in an extended example:

 ```js
 import getTransformer from 'json-transformer-js';